 The Act of Relief for Mission Indians was passed in 1891, which recognized the San Manuel Band of Mission Indians’ inherent rights to self-govern as a sovereign nation, as bestowed upon them by the Creator.

 - Following the establishment of the Reservation, the federal government would continue to make decisions on our behalf, dictating what we could and could not do as an independent nation.
 Our Tribe fought to rebuild our community in a way that remained true to our culture and tradition, as well as honored the gift and responsibility bestowed upon us by our Creator.

 In the 1960s and 70s, nationwide protests strengthened relations between Native Americans and the federal government.
 Following a message by President Richard Nixon recommending a policy of self-determination for Indian Tribes in 1970, the Indian Self-Determination and Education Assistance Act was signed into law in 1975 and allowed San Manuel, and all Federally-recognized Tribes, to finally exercise our retained inherent right to self-governance.

 A more secure economy that followed the introduction of Tribal government gaming in the mid-1980s on the Reservation enabled our Tribe to rebuild its governance capacity.
 With our government-recognized independence intact and our future in mind, we began to explore opportunities for new businesses both on and off the Reservation.

 - Our Tribal government oversees many governmental units, and focuses on building infrastructure, maintaining civil services, and promoting social, economic, and cultural development.

-- Our Tribe operates San Manuel Casino® and is one of the largest employers in the Inland Empire area.
+- Our Tribe operates Yaamava' Resort & Casino at San Manuel and is one of the largest employers in the Inland Empire area.

 - We support neighboring communities and Indian County through financial contributions for education, health and wellness, economic development, and cultural projects.